Camera Icon

 Withgott, Coleen

-Massachusetts Water Resources Authority, public hearing concerning the diversion of the Connecticut River, 1986-1987 (includes CW’s testimony concerning ecological consequences and program approved by MWRA)
+Massachusetts Water Resources Authority, public hearing concerning the diversion of the Connecticut River, 1986-1987 (includes CW’s testimony concerning ecological consequences and program)

 Misc. correspondence, 1985-1986